tszumowski/retrieval_augmented_llm_pipelines/cloud_functions/github-star-parser/README.md

 # GitHub Stars Parser Cloud Function
 ---

-This directory contains a script to parse all of your GitHub Starred repository READMEs and push new notes to  Google Cloud Pub/Sub.
+This directory contains a script to parse all of your GitHub Starred repository READMEs and push to Google Cloud Pub/Sub.
 It uses Google Cloud Firestore as a database to maintain which notes it already processed.

 ## Environment Setup
 - Enable Google Cloud Pub/Sub + API